Personalisation: Dynamic content, merge fields, and more

 Caring for Your Data

-The first rule in personalisation is that you can only use the data you have.
-If you capture it, you can use it.
+The first rule of personalization is simple: you can only use the data you have.
+If you’ve captured it in a custom field or a standard profile field, you can use it to tailor the donor experience.

 The Rules